-Judge Ikeler filed the following decree on Monday last in the proceeding concerning the investment of the canal.
-'The council ordered that the Stroup legacy to the town :
+Judge Ikeler filed the following decree on Monday last in the proceeding concerning the investment of the Stroup legacy to the town :

 Now, Sept.
-3rd, 1892, upon the petition of Francis P. Drinker and C. C. Peacock, citizens of the town of Bloomsburg, and upon petition of the answer to said application of the Bloomsburg Water Co. admitting as ed to fix the grade and the council true the allegations contained in the agreed to receive bids for laying the said petition of the Town Council. copy of said petitions and a rule to granted, having been made upon all the manager of the Berwick team he heirs and legatees, interested and appointed to assess the damage in the named in the last will and testament of David Stroup, now deceased, and no answer having been made by the ceptions to the opening of West said heirs and legatees to said rule street be withdrawn and the town and it appearing that the Town Council for the town of Bloomsburg have by resolution recorded upon their minutes formally accepted the bequest, or trust fund of \$2000 with its accrued interest, bequeathed to said town, by the said David Stroup to porations who excavate the streets be invested upon water works erected were ordered to obtain permits from or maintained by the town, or to be the town council before doing so and invested in stock or bonds of any waor maintained by the town, or to be were required to put the streets in ter company organized to supply the town with water, the erection of such his last will and testament to the town of Bloomsburg, shall be invested in a all the men had scored. bond or bonds of the Bloomsburg to know.
-There was a contract between the 00 two teams, not to play professional players, on either side, and of course 00 the Bloom managers did not for a 00 we arrived on the grounds we found 15 00 that they had two, Heffner and Coyle of the Shenandoah team.
-As we were very anxious to play the game we said nothing about it.
-We made no secret of our being un.
+3rd, 1892, upon the petition of Francis P. Drinker and C. C. Peacock, citizens of the town of Ice Plant and that the gutter on Bloomsburg, and upon petition of Catharine from Railroad to 7th be Town Council of said town, and upon put in proper shape to receive this the answer to said application of the pipe.
+The town engineer was direct-Bloomsburg Water Co. admitting as ed to fix the grade and the council true the allegations contained in the agreed to receive bids for laying the said petition of the Town Council, and after due and legal service of a copy of said petitions and a rule to that Catharine street be extended to show cause why the prayers in said the river, the property owners agreeing petition contained should not be appointed to assess the damage in the named in the last will and testament of David Stroup, now deceased, and Wm.
+Chrisman asked that the ex- no answer having been made by the ceptions to the opening of West street be withdrawn and the town solicitor was instructed to withdraw cul for the town of Bloomsburg have by resolution recorded upon their minutes formally accepted the spalls were ordered to be put on the bequest, or trust fund of \$2000 with streets of the town under the direct- its accrued interest, bequeathed to ion of the street committee.
+Cor- said town, by the said David Stroup to porations who excavate the streets be invested upon water works erected were ordered to obtain permits from or maintained by the town, or to be the town council before doing so and invested in stock or bonds of any wawere required to put the streets in ter company organized to supply the the same good condition in which they town with water, the erection of such terms as the Town Council in their discretion do prescribe, it is ordered thousand dollars (\$2000) with its accrued interest, left by David Stroup in his last will and testament to the town chasing the public fountain was ap of Bloomsburg, shall be invested in a bond or bonds of the Bloomsburg proved and a committee was ap-pointed to locate it.
+The president and secretary were authorized to ex-Water Company, not transferable, and that the conditions of such bond ecute the contract with the Water or bonds shall be that the proceeds of Company.
+The committee appoint said bequest shall be expended by the ed to locate the fountain were also said Town Council in the erection of authorized to contract for building an ornamental and useful water founn on Market street in the town of The following bids to grade Penn Bloomsburg, near Market Square for St. were received: J. Bachman, \$495; the use of persons and domestic ani-P. J. Fox, \$850; W. B. Taylor, \$360 mals, as water works to be maintained as provided tor by said Town Council North Penn street was directed to in their agreement in writing with the Bloomsburg Water Company, dated the 27th day of August, A. D. 1892, and filed of record in this case.